SkywareSW/ware/README.md

 ## Comparisons

 ```
+x is 7

-if x is 10,
+if x is 10,           // equals
-    show "x equals 10"
-.

-if x is not 5,
+if x is not 10,       // not equals
-    show "x is not 5"
-.

-if x is bigger than 7,
+if x is bigger than 5,
-    show "x is bigger than 7"
-.

-if x is smaller than 20,
+if x is smaller than 10,
-    show "x is smaller than 20"
-.
 ```

----

-## Logic
+You can chain comparisons using `and`:

 ```
-if x is bigger than 5 and x is smaller than 20,
+if x is bigger than 5 and x is smaller than 10,
-    show "x is between 5 and 20"
+    show "between 5 and 10"
-.

-if x is 1 or x is 10,
-    show "x is 1 or 10"
-.

-if not x is 0,
-    show "x is not zero"
 .
 ```